makefu/LinuxTT/README.md

 # Credits
 Thanks to the [NixOS Community](https://nixos.org), with this Operating System literally everyone can be a Linux Distribution creator!

+# Confusion
+If you are looking for the *other* Linus Tech Tips, you can find them [here](https://social.kernel.org/torvalds)

 # License
 all LinuxTT configuration and assets are licensed under MIT